sudarshan2401/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EduTrack` and the **Actor** is the `user`, unless specified otherwise)

+---

-**Use case: Delete a person**
+**Use case: Remove a class**

 **MSS**

-1. User requests to list persons
+1. User requests to view the list of classes
-2. AddressBook shows a list of persons
+2. EduTrack shows a list of classes
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific class in the list
+4. EduTrack request for confirmation and waits for y/n response from user
+5. User confirms
-4. AddressBook deletes the person
+6. EduTrack deletes the class
+7. EduTrack informs the user that the class is successfully deleted

     Use case ends.